 Accepting/Removing members and Executives

-• Any removal of members and Executives may only occur at a general meeting of the Club by a democratic vote of the members, except under exceptional circumstances
+• at a general meeting of the Club by a vote of the members; or

-• A decision to not accept the membership of an eligible candidate may only be made at a general meeting of the Club by a vote of the members
+• A decision not to accept the membership of an eligible candidate may only be made at a general meeting of the Club by a vote of the members.

 Executives and committee